ideonate/jhsingle-native-proxy/README.md

 --forward-user-info - forward to the underlying process an X-CDSDASHBOARDS-JH-USER HTTP header containing JupyterHub user info as JSON-encoded string

 --query-user-info - add a GET query param named CDSDASHBOARDS_JH_USER when calling underlying process containing JupyterHub user info as JSON-encoded string

+--ready-timeout - integer timeout for period of checking the process is running at startup (default 10).
+Increase if your process is not able to return anything at --ready-check-path until a longer time after it first starts up.
+Be aware that the process must (once ready) return its HTTP response within 1 second.
+Note this argument is different from --request-timeout which applies to individual HTTP proxy calls during normal operation (not just at startup).

 ## Changelog